 Puerto Vallarta is a beach resort city in Mexico’s Jalisco state, situated on the Pacific Ocean.
-It has a large LGBT community, with the majority of the city’s gay bars, nightclubs and hotels based in the charming cobblestone streets of the Zona Romántica neighbourhood.
+It has a large LGBTQ community, with the majority of the city’s gay bars, nightclubs, and hotels based in the charming cobblestone streets of the Zona Romántica neighborhood.

 Buenos Aires Pride in Argentina

-Buenos Aires is one of our favourite cities.
+Buenos Aires is one of our favorite cities.
 We love the gay scene of Palermo as well as the rich tango culture in San Telmo including many queer tango “milongas” (tango dance halls).
-Not to mention the fact that the Porteño boys (local name for the people of BA) are simply smoking hot!
+Not to mention the fact that the Porteño boys (the local name for the people of BA) are simply smoking hot!

-Unlike most other gay prides in Latin America, BA’s is in November not June, which makes it unique.
-Weather wise it’s ideal because it’s after the cold winter months (remember seasons are inverted south of the Equator line), and warm enough to wear those hot pants…
+Unlike most other gay pride events in Latin America, BA's is in November not June, which makes it unique.
+Weather-wise it's ideal because it's after the cold winter months (remember seasons are inverted south of the Equator line), and warm enough to wear those hot pants…

 Rio de Janeiro Pride in Brazil

 Rio is of course famous for its Carnival street party in February.
 But did you know that the gay pride in June is the city's second biggest street party?
 Around 1 million people attend – similar in size to the gay prides of London, Cologne, Chicago and Columbus.